 Open Workspace in Visual Studio Code🔗

-The link at the bottom of the page to open the workspace in Visual Studio (VS) Code may be convenient for checking the status of all version controlled libraries in the workspace simultaneously.
-Clicking the link will open a VS Code workspace which has all working copies open for which there are libraries included in the current Modelon Impact workspace.
-Going to the "Source Control" view (icon in the left sidebar) will show the local modifications in each of the working copies.
+The link at the bottom of the page to open the workspace in Visual Studio (VS) Code may be convenient for checking the status of all version controlled libraries inside the workspace simultaneously.
+Clicking the link will open a VS Code workspace which includes all projects in the current Modelon Impact workspace.
+Going to the "Source Control" view (icon in the left sidebar) will show the local modifications in each of the version controlled projects.
 See more information in the section Version Control in Visual Studio Code.

 Create New Workspace🔗

 When the workspace configuration page is opened from the Modelon Impact landing page, a page for creating and configuring the workspace is shown.
-Specify a name of the new workspace and drag and drop version controlled and/or Modelon Impact libraries as needed to "Editable libraries" and/or "Dependencies", see Configure Workspace.
+Specify a name of the new workspace and drag and drop projects from the panel to the right to "Projects" and/or "Dependencies", see Configure Workspace.